Frobenius Degenerations of Preprojective Algebras: Decorated Preprojective Algebras as Degenerations

 In the commutative case, if $k$ is algebraically closed and characteristic zero, with $n < 14$, $k^{\oplus n}$ is the unique most deformed Frobenius algebra and $Z_{n}$ is the unique most degenerate Frobenius algebra, by \cite{Notari} and Corollary \ref{cor:MostDegenerateCommutative}.
 Therefore, to prove the conjecture for commutative decorations of total dimension less than 14, one only needs to establish a single equality of Hilbert--Poincar\'{e} series.
 Additionally, one Hilbert--Poincar\'{e} series is equal to an ordinary preprojective algebra and hence is known and the other cannot have any smaller coefficients.
 Therefore, the conjecture reduces to finding a spanning set (of a specified size) for a single algebra.

-In particular, to prove the conjecture in the setting of Dynkin quivers, one only needs to consider Frobenius algebras of dimension 1, 2, or 3 where the most deformed algebras are $k, k \oplus k,$ and $k \oplus k \oplus k$ and the most degenerate are $k$, $k[x]/(x^{2})$, and $k[x]/(x^{3})$.
+In particular, in the Dynkin setting, the automorphism groups of the underlying diagrams are: (1) trivial in types $B, C, F, G$, (2) $\bZ/2 \bZ$ in types $A, D, E$ except $D_{4}$ and (3) the symmetric group on the three valence one vertices in type $D_{4}$.
+Therefore, by folding the constant decoration at these vertices, one gets the Frobenius algebras $k, k^{\oplus 2}, k^{\oplus 3}$.
+Consequently, in the Dynkin setting, we only need to consider the maximal Frobenius degeneration of decorations $k, k^{\oplus 2}, k^{\oplus 3}$ to $k$, $k[x]/(x^{2})$, and $k[x]/(x^{3})$ respectively.
 In Section 5, we exploit these observations to prove the conjecture in the Dynkin case.

 \begin{rem} By generalizing a result of Etingof and Eu, in \cite{Etingof}, we believe that the conjecture can be reduced to the Dynkin and extended Dynkin cases.
 In more detail, for any connected non-Dynkin quiver $Q$ there exists an extended Dynkin subquiver $Q_{E}$.
 Filter $\Pi(Q)$ by giving arrows in $\overline{Q_{E}}$ degree one, while all others are degree zero.
 For any subquiver of $Q' \subset Q$, denote by $\widehat{Q'}$ the quiver with arrow set $Q'_{1}$ but vertex set $Q_{0}$.
 Then,